-\begin{remark} The normal forms above are inspired by the case without external boundary (see equation \eqref{ODE_ext}) and by the paper \cite{BG} where the authors consider the motion of a light charged particle in a slowly varying electromagnetic field.
-The equation of motion for the particle is an ordinary differential equation involving a small parameter in front of the higher order term.
-In order to restore some uniformity with respect to the small parameter they use a modulation, subtracting to the particle velocity the $|B|^{-2} E \times B$ drift, and a normal form, see \cite[Eq.
+\begin{rem} The normal forms above are inspired by the case without external boundary (see Equation~\eqref{ODE_ext}) and by the paper \cite{BG} where the authors consider the motion of a light charged particle in a slowly varying electromagnetic field.
+The equation of motion for the particle is an ordinary differential equation involving a small parameter in front of the term with the highest time derivative.
+To restore some uniformity with respect to the small parameter they use a modulation, subtracting from the particle velocity the $|B|^{-2} E \times B$ drift, and a normal form, see \cite[Eq.
 (3.5)]{BG}, where the only remaining singular term appears through a Lorentz gyroscopic force.
-This allows to tackle the convergence of the particle motion to the so-called guiding center motion despite the fast oscillations induced by the gyroscopic force.
+This allows us to tackle the convergence of the particle motion to the so-called guiding center motion despite the fast oscillations induced by the gyroscopic force.

-However our drift term $(0,\gamma (u_\Omega (h) + \eps u_c (q) ))$ does not enter this framework.
+In the case where the solid ${\mathcal S}_{0}$ is a homogeneous disk (Subsection~\ref{SubsecHomDisk}), $u^{\Omega}(h_{\varepsilon})$ is the vector whose coordinates are the last two coordinates of this drift.
+However in the case where ${\mathcal S}_{0}$ is not a disk our drift term $(0,\gamma (u^\Omega (h) + \eps u_c (q) ))$ does not enter this framework.
 Actually the use of the $|B|^{-2} E \times B$ drift could give a modulated energy estimate only in the case $\alpha \leq 1$, and in particular not in the case of a solid with a fixed homogeneous density ($\alpha=2$).
-Moreover it would not be adapted to the passage to the limit. \end{remark} \
+Moreover it would not be adapted to the passage to the limit. \end{rem}